gabrielmoris/data-structures-algorithms/README.md

 #### What Causes Space Complexity?

-Variables, Data Structures, Function Calls, Allocations
+- Variables
+- Data Structures
+- Function Call
+- Allocations

 The Space Complexity follows the same pattern as Time.
 For example On would be a function that adds data in memory as the number of input grows.